Daniela-q-m/Next-Generation-Sequence-Analysis/README.md

 ## NGS Bash scripts
 This folder contains the slurm scripts that were used in order to conduct the different kinds of analyses that were done.

+## NGS Final Project: Differential Gene Expression Analysis as a response to NRDE2-targeting siRNAs in MDA-MB-231 breast cancer cell lines
+This folder contains the final project for the course.

 ### Align reads to the human reference genome (W3)
 -prepare a copy human reference genome for short read alignment with the Burrows-Wheeler Aligner BWA-MEM (Homo_sapiens.GRCh38), normalize using  Picard-Tools NormalizeFasta program: https://broadinstitute.github.io/picard/command-line-overview.html#NormalizeFasta.
 Picard removes any white spaces in sequence identifers in the reference FASTA.<br>
 -Create a FASTA index and a bwa index for the normalized reference genome as well as dictionary file required by the Genome Analysis Toolkit (GATK).<br>